 What is Gluten’s Role in Acid Reflux and GERD

-Gluten, a sticky protein found in wheat, barley, rye and sometimes oats, undeniably plays a role in digestion, although there is some conflicting data, and some data produced by those with conflicts of interest.
+Gluten, a sticky protein found in wheat, barley, rye, and sometimes oats, undeniably plays a role in digestion.
+However, there are conflicting data and some data produced by those with conflicts of interest.
 It can be hard to trust everything you read these days.

 Those with celiac disease, a genetic autoimmune condition in which gluten causes the body’s immune system to mistakenly attack the healthy tissue surrounding the small intestine, have a known issue with gluten and avoid it like the plague.

-Interestingly enough, 60 percent of untreated celiac disease patients (i.e. patients who do not know the have celiac disease and/or have not implemented a gluten-free diet) say they experience upper GI tract symptoms.
+Interestingly enough, 60 percent of untreated celiac disease patients (i.e. patients who do not know they have celiac disease and/or have not implemented a gluten-free diet) say they experience upper GI tract symptoms.

 Another study found that just over 30 percent of adult celiac patients experienced mild to severe symptoms of GERD.